Q: What is the I Ching?

 A: The I Ching can also be spelt Yijing (pinyin spelling).
 Both are pronounced “ee-jing” (tones are yì jīng) and are written 易經 in Chinese.
 They literally mean “change classic.”
 It is often called the Book of Change(s).
+The original core text is the Zhouyi (Chou-i, pronounced “joe-ee”).

 Q: Why are there two different spellings for it?